PUNCH-Cyber/stoq/docs/PluginDevelopment.rst

 deflating pdf streams. **Carver** plugins are used to carve content out of payloads (e.g., SWF streams out of DOC files, PE out of RTF, etc...).
-**Decoder** plugins provide the capability to automatically decode a payload, such as XOR, ROR, and base64.
+**Decoder** plugins provide the capability to automatically decode a payload, such as XOR, ROR, and base64. **Decorator** plugins allow for post processing of results from |stoQ| before being saved or returned.

 Configuration